Low frequency signal detection via correlated Ramsey measurements: Results

-with $f^1=1/3$ and $f^2 = 1/4$.
-Eq.~(\ref{lowfreqgain}) shows that $g^k$ grows exponentially for frequencies $\omega < \pi/T_2$ that require $T > T_2$.
-In this regime, we show that correlated Ramsey with a small $\tau_R$ is preferred over DD.
-In Fig.~\ref{Fig2} we use $T_2^*$ as unit of measure, and calculate the gain $g^1$ for the frequency {\emph{exactly}}, using Eq.~(\ref{eq:exactgain}) with the accumulated phases Eqs.~(\ref{acphaser1}) and (\ref{acphasehn}), assuming the frequency matching condition $\omega = \pi/\tau$ for DD.
-The approximate expression Eq.~(\ref{lowfreqgain}), which reproduces well the trends observed in the exact results, as shown in Appendix \ref{AppendixD}, can then be used to gain insight into the behaviour of each protocol in the low frequency regime.
-The gain $g^2$ for amplitude estimation has been shown to produce numerical results similar to $g^1$.
+Eq.~(\ref{lowfreqgain}) shows that $g^\alpha$ grows exponentially for frequencies $\omega < \pi/T_2$ that require $T > T_2$, explicitly showing the physical connection between correlated Ramsey and dynamical decoupling, and explaining why the former performs well in the low frequency regime.
+As the DD sequence duration approaches the coherence time of the probe, it is not possible to disregard its influence in shortening the Bloch vector, reflected as an exponential decay of the estimation precision.
+Correlate Ramsey on the other hand, permits adjusting the sequence duration $\tau_R$ such that the Bloch vector is renewed in every measurement without a significant loss in its length, as it happens in high frequency dynamical decoupling, whose limit it recovers.
+In Fig.~\ref{Fig2} we use $T_2^*$ as unit of measure, and calculate the frequency gain $g^\omega$ {\textit{exactly}}, using Eq.~(\ref{eq:exactgain}) with the accumulated phases Eqs.~(\ref{acphaser1}) and (\ref{acphasehn}), assuming the frequency matching condition $\omega = \pi/\tau$ for DD.
+The approximate expression Eq.~(\ref{lowfreqgain}), which reproduces well the trends observed in the exact results, as shown in Fig.~\ref{2Dplot} in Appendix \ref{Methodscomparison}, can then be used to gain insight into the behaviour of each protocol in the low frequency regime.